-The Company's annual general shareholders' meeting held on May 6, 2015, approved, among other things, our previously issued audited consolidated financial statements.
-(Our audited restated consolidated financial statements included in this annual report will be submitted to the consideration of our next annual general shareholders' meeting to be held on May 4, 2016).
-On May 6, 2015, the Company also held an extraordinary general meeting of shareholders, which decided to renew for a five-year period the authorization granted to its board of directors to issue shares within the limits of the authorized share capital without shareholder approval.
+The next Company's annual general shareholders' meeting that will consider, among other things, our audited consolidated financial statements included in this annual report will take place in Luxembourg, on Wednesday May 6, 2015 at 9:30 A.M., Luxembourg time.
+On that same date, time and place, the Company will also hold an extraordinary general meeting of shareholders, to consider renewing for a five-year period the authorization granted to its board of directors to issue shares within the limits of the authorized share capital without shareholder approval.